 The split also means that since 15 June 2007, Cera members who withdraw with their D-shares have the right to receive 4.2 KBC Ancora shares in exchange for each D-share surrendered.
 This 'reimbursement on withdrawal' means that the proportion of Cera's participation in KBC Ancora to be distributed will decline steadily over time.

-Since 15 June 2007 the KBC Ancora share has been listed on the continuous segment of the NYSE Euronext Brussels stock exchange.
+Since 15 June 2007 the KBC Ancora share has been listed on the continuous segment of the Euronext Brussels stock exchange.

 On 8 August 2007, Cera and KBC Ancora reported that their joint participating interest in KBC Group had been increased to over 30%.
 Exceeding the 30% threshold was important in the context of the law on public takeover bids which came into effect in Belgium on 1 September 2007.
 Under this law, participating interests of more than 30% which were in existance at the time the law came into force are exempt from any obligation to issue a bid, whereas after this date exceeding this threshold carried a mandatory requirement to issue a public bid.

 KBC Group increased its capital by EUR 1.25 billion in December 2012 through the issue of new shares.
 KBC Ancora supported this capital increase but did not participate in it itself.
 Cera participated less than proportionately in the capital increase.
 As a result of this, the joint participating interest of Cera and KBC Ancora fell below the 30% threshold.
 Cera and KBC Ancora did however contribute additional KBC Group shares which they already held to the shareholders’ agreement between Cera, KBC Ancora, MRBB and the Other Permanent Shareholders, so that this agreement continues to represent more than 30% of the total number of KBC Group shares.

 Since July 2013, KBC Ancora has a new lender for EUR 325 million of its debt, which had previously been provided by KBC Bank.